 Classes of posts:

-Tagged Posts: Events published using predefined tags that students, faculty and staff can use to filter according to their interests.
+Tagged Posts: Events published using predefined tags that users can filter according to their interests.
 These events are often open to anyone interested in attending within the University Community.

-Targeted Posts: Events, deadlines or announcements that go only to a select group of users.
-They appear on the individual's My Calendar tab or under Announcements.
+Group (Targeted) Posts: Events, deadlines or announcements that go only to a select group of users.
+They appear on the user's timeline, list of deadlines or under announcements.